-I first learned of the Okavango Delta through documentaries that capture the herds of elephants sloshing through knee-high water, thousands of grunting wildebeests pounding across the dried grasses, and waves of bouncing antelopes enchanted me.
+I first learned of the Okavango Delta through documentaries that captured the herds of elephants sloshing through knee-high water, thousands of grunting wildebeests pounding across dried grasses, and waves of pronking antelopes, vigorously leaping with legs straight and backs arched.
 Filmmakers always document the Delta during the migration between March and August for the greatest dramatic impact.
 Millions of animals return to the braiding waterways and some 150,000 islands created when the Okavango River floods the expansive savannah.
 As the dry season in Southern Africa reaches its peak, thirsty wildlife of all kinds plod across desiccated deserts to the life-sustaining waters that glitter between islets of grass and trees in the Delta.

-As soon as I saw the documentaries, a tour of Botswana became a priority.
+At the first documentary, a tour of Botswana became a priority.
 In May 2009 I joined a birding group through Field Guides Birding Tours.
 Terry Stevenson had guided my previous trip to East Africa, and I was impressed with him as a skilled birder and delightful storyteller.
-His next trip would include two weeks in Namibia, followed by one week in Botswana.
-Terry had explained that we only needed one week in Botswana to view birds and wildlife because they are so densely populated in the Okavango Delta.
+When he mentioned that his next trip would include two weeks in Namibia, followed by one week in Botswana I knew I had to go.
+Terry explained that we only needed one week in Botswana to view birds and wildlife because they are so densely populated in the Okavango Delta.
 What a hook!

 Before the trip, I discovered an exquisite photo in one of my calendars of an enormous pink sand dune at dawn.
-The knife-sharp ridgeline curved like a snake, slicing the restless sand into bright sun and deep shadow.
-I was delighted to discover that those startling dunes were located in Namibia, a country that I would soon learn about firsthand.
+The knife-sharp ridge line curved like a snake, slicing the restless sand into bright sun and deep shadow.
+Those startling dunes were located in Namibia, a country that I would soon learn about firsthand.

 Geographically, Namibia abuts the Atlantic Ocean directly north of South Africa and lies west of land-locked Botswana.
 The two countries share many attributes: dry climate, low population, sparse and unreliable rainfall and an abundance of astonishing wildlife.